About us

 Wayne’s responsibilities include collecting field data and modeling the vegetation functional groups.
 Wayne is ORC’s wildlife biologist.
 His responsibilities are to ensure the rest of the crew is calibrated on site selection and vegetation identification.
 Working with state and federal agencies he has assessed sage-grouse habitat conditions across the western US, allowing ORC to answer a number of habitat concerns for this sensitive species.

-Nick Lizzette
+Nick Litizzette

 Nick has experience working with the Bureau of Reclamation Water quality Upper Colorado Region collecting water samples for quality analyses/assessments on reservoirs.
 This field work was often done in remote, rugged location using very delicate and expensive equipment.
 Highly detailed data collection skills were required as well as a strong attention to safety procedures.
 Nick also has experience working with the U.S. Forest Service on the Uinta/Wasatch/Cache North Zone Trails Crew as a trail crew and wilderness solitude monitoring lead.
 He was required to spend full days alone in wilderness areas working on trails and conducting solitude monitoring.
 This work was highly physically strenuous, and at times dangerous.
 Navigational abilities, data collection abilities, and an attention to detail and safety procedures were all extremely important components of this job.